rust-lang/rfcs/text/0000-rand-crate-redesign.md

 #### Conversion to floating point

-Currently this is implemented via `impl Distribution<f32> for Uniform01` and the `f64` equivalent in the strawman refactor, and within the `Rng` trait in the current `rand`.
+Currently this is implemented via `impl Distribution<f32> for Uniform01` and the `f64` equivalent in the strawman revision, and within the `Rng` trait in the current `rand`.
 It has been suggested that this should be implemented in a simple function (used by `Rand` / `Uniform01`) so that users only wanting to use a small subset of the library for cryptography do not need to use the